 Schools have the opportunity to put forward a team consisting of max. of 5 students (one team per school) all of whom have a healthcare career choice focus.
 The students must be in Year 13 or Year 14 and are considering a future career in healthcare.

-Four teams will be shortlisted from applications to participate in the semi-final debates, which will take place on Monday 28 and Wednesday 30 November 2022 via MS Teams.
-The WINNERS of semi-finals will then be invited to compete in the final debate event, which will be held hopefully in person in December 2022 (date to be confirmed).
+Four teams will be shortlisted from applications to participate in the semi-final debates, which will take place on Wednesday 31st January 2024.
+The WINNERS of semi-finals will then be invited to compete in the FINAL debate event, which will be held Wednesday 28th February 2024.
 All debate participants will receive recognition of their contribution to the process and the winning team will be presented with a prestigious winner’s award trophy for their school.